AlexMordhorst/GenoPhenoPath_App/README.md

 ## Usage

-Start the Streamlit application from the Code directory:
+Start the Streamlit application from the project directory:

 ```bash
 streamlit run app.py